-My husband accuses me of turning everything into a lesson.
+I have been accused of turning everything into a homeschool lesson.
 Okay, I admit it.
 I do.

 But it seems to me if you’re going to drive to a museum and pay for admission, you may as well milk it for all the educational value you can.
 Tack on some written learning activities, and count it as a school day.